captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 with The Sound of Music.
 ---
 ## PAOLA:
-No, they taught me all sorts of Christian songs.
+No, they taught us all sorts of Christian songs.
 ---
 And By the way,
 ---
-the movie was garbage, total nonsense.
+that movie was total garbage, nonsense.
 ---
 template: overlap
 ## YAEL: